How to Use Automation to Reduce Overwhelm (Without Becoming a Tech Person)

 Zapier and Make (formerly Integromat) are the two main no-code automation platforms.
 They connect to thousands of apps and allow you to build "if this, then that" workflows — called Zaps (Zapier) or Scenarios (Make) — without writing a single line of code.

 Zapier is the place to start if you've never done this before.
 The interface is intuitive, the documentation is excellent, and the free tier covers enough to build your first handful of useful automations.
-It's more expensive at scale, but for a solopreneur getting started, cost isn't the first concern.
+It's more expensive at scale, but when you're getting started, cost isn't the first concern.

 Make is more powerful for complex multi-step workflows and significantly cheaper at volume.
 Once you understand the logic of automation and have a few Zaps running, Make is worth learning — especially if you want to build anything involving conditional logic or data transformation.